This article answers frequently asked questions about scheduled maintenance in Fiix. Use the links below to jump to a specific question:

 - There may be an open work order related to the scheduled maintenance.
 By default, a scheduled maintenance record will not generate a new work order until the previously generated work order has been closed.
 You can check for open work orders in the Log tab under Work Orders Created.

-If you want to override this rule, you can select the Create a new work order even if there are work orders not closed from this Scheduled Maintenance checkbox: - A work order has been manually generated prior to a fixed trigger date, and the next trigger schedule hasn't been adjusted.
+If you want to override this rule, you can select the Create a new work order even if there are work orders not closed from this Scheduled Maintenance checkbox: - Meter readings may have been imported with a date or time for a future date.
+This causes issues with work order triggering.

 Why does the Next Trigger Threshold column display the same date for multiple triggers?